scaffold-eth/scaffold-eth/README.md

 yarn chain
 ```

-First, be sure to check that you're deploying on `mumbai` by changing the `defaultNetwork` in `packages/hardhat/hardhat.config.js` and `targetNetwork` in `packages/src/App.jsx`.
+First, be sure to check that you're deploying on `mumbai` by changing the `defaultNetwork` in `packages/hardhat/hardhat.config.js`:

 ![image1](https://user-images.githubusercontent.com/76530366/127908961-ba120324-02d9-4c5b-92fc-2daa053691b5.png)

+To point the frontend at `mumbai` we will also need to edit `targetNetwork` in `packages/src/App.jsx`:

 ![image2](https://user-images.githubusercontent.com/76530366/127909020-6cd40a05-c28a-4791-9493-307a615c7dc4.png)